 BUCKSPORT — The Hancock County high school soccer season is over following Thursday’s girls’ game between Ellsworth and Bucksport and the cancellations of two remaining contests.

-Ellsworth and Bucksport played would be the final game of the 2020 campaign in a 2-2 draw at Bucksport High School.
+Ellsworth and Bucksport played would be the final game of the 2020 campaign as they fought a 2-2 draw last week at Bucksport High School.
 Mount Desert Island then called off its remaining games against Ellsworth after administrators expressed concerns over an increase in COVID-19 cases in the area.

 Ellsworth (5-3-1) took an early lead in Thursday’s game against Bucksport as Addi Laslie threaded a long through ball to Sierra Andrews for the opening goal less than 10 minutes into the game.
 Ten minutes later, Ella Hosford scored for Bucksport to tie the game at a goal apiece.